9637FF6B-ABB4-AD4B-70A56B05F0532017

 Fireplaces and Camp Fires

 Fireplaces located in residence halls may not be used.
 Additionally, camp fires are not allowed anywhere on College property without prior authorization.
+This includes the prohibited possession and/or use of metal fire pits on College property.

 Health and Safety Inspections

-Community advisors may conduct health and safety inspections each semester at the request of Community Living.
+Community Advisors may conduct health and safety inspections each semester at the request of Community Living.
 Students will be notified in advance of the inspections.
 Once the inspection is completed, students will be asked to correct any and all violations immediately.

 Holiday/String Lights (plug-in)